AI for Education: Top AI Tools & Companies

 How is AI being used in education?

-Key applications include Personalized learning paths, Automated grading and feedback, AI tutoring and Q&A systems.
-These use cases are driving adoption across the industry.
+The biggest applications right now are Personalized learning paths, Automated grading and feedback, AI tutoring and Q&A systems.
+That's where the money and traction are concentrated.

 Is Education a growing market?